brisbanewebdeveloper/readmypo/readme.md

 readmypo read <The key from previous Step> <Device Name>
 ```

-If you see nothing after waiting for about 10 seconds, you need to push something to your device.
-You can send a test message at: https://pushover.net/
+Send a test message at: https://pushover.net/

 This command never finishes.
 To finish the command you press Ctrl + C on terminal.